lightning/bolts/04-onion-routing.md

   - MUST ignore any extra bytes in `failuremsg`.

 The _origin node_:
-  - if the _final node_ is sending the error:
+  - if the _final node_ is returning the error:
     - if the PERM bit is set:
       - SHOULD fail the payment.
     - otherwise: